Coenzyme Q10: Intake

 In the developed world, the estimated daily intake of CoQ_{10} has been determined at 3–6 mg per day, derived primarily from meat.

 South Koreans have an estimated average daily CoQ (Q_{9} + Q_{10}) intake of 11.6 mg/d, derived primarily from kimchi.

 Effect of heat and processing

 Cooking by frying reduces CoQ_{10} content by 14–32%.

 History

 In 1950, a small amount of CoQ_{10} was isolated from the lining of a horse's gut, a compound initially called substance SA, but later deemed to be quinone found in many animal tissues.
 In 1957, the same compound was isolated from mitochondrial membranes of beef heart, with research showing that it transported electrons within mitochondria.
-It was called Q-275 as a quinone.
+The compound was called Q-275 as a quinone.
 The Q-275/substance SA was later renamed ubiquinone as it was a ubiquitous quinone found in all animal tissues.
 In 1958, its full chemical structure was reported.
 Ubiquinone was later called either mitoquinone or coenzyme Q due to its participation to the mitochondrial electron transport chain.
 In 1966, a study reported that reduced CoQ_{6} was an effective antioxidant in cells.